 - How to Use Jobs-to-Be-Done (JTBD) Keywords in Your SEO Content Strategy

-Finding non-SEO content ideas is often more difficult because you have to find something unique and shareable to write about.
+Finding originality-led content ideas is often more difficult because you have to find something unique and shareable to write about.
 However, we still recommend starting with your potential customer’s pain points and brainstorming ideas around those.
 Here are some ideas:

 - Write your company’s disruption story.
 (This is essentially the story of why you decided to create your company.)